G451; Short form: BSc/CGD

 Our Computer Games Development course is supported by excellent facilities and industry-active staff.
 You will work in specialist laboratories, alongside staff with a wealth of computer games’ development experience.

-You can take a one-year industrial placement after completing your second year.
+You can take a one-year industrial placement after completing your second year/third year if on Foundation entry.
 Most placements are UK-based, but we regularly place students in English-speaking workplaces elsewhere in Europe.
 We support our students to gain placements in major gaming and computing companies including Lionhead, Microsoft and IBM.

 Computer games developers work as part of a multi-skilled team to produce high quality, innovative and exciting products to tight deadlines.
 Graduates in this discipline are highly sought after because of their software engineering skills.